Neoviser/Neoviser/README.md

 - I am currently focused on penetration testing with python and using discord.js to work with my Discord bot.
 - 2021 Goals: Add more functions to the Discord Bot
+- A lot of my repositories are private, so expect to see some repositories, not a lot.

 <br />